leelaloop/leelamaps-flask/README.md

 - [ ] Mesh network + decentralized hosting.
 - [ ] IoT support.

+## The Vision
+LeelaMaps was envisioned to help people share resources and assistance with each other.

 ## 🤝 Help Needed!

 I am a busy mom of a toddler and caretaker for local agroecology projects, so my progress on this project is sporadic.